LLC vs. Sole Proprietorship: Which Structure is the best to select?

 • Provide privacy

-• Multi-member LLCs are taxed as partnerships
+• The multi-member LLCs are taxed as partnerships.

 Sole Proprietorship Management